 Summary: This trail circles a red rock mesa near the base of Cathedral Rock.
 You can take a short side trip and hike along Oak Creek, and you can hike to the base of Cathedral Rock

 Trailhead Directions: The trailhead is located out Verde Valley School Road on the unpaved portion of the road.
 From the roundabout, which connects Highway 179, Jack's Canyon and Verde Valley School Road, proceed approximately 4 1/2 miles out Verde Valley School Road to the parking on the left side of the road.
 The trailhead is across the road.

 Description: This hike provides wonderful views of Cathedral Rock.
 Take a short side trip down the Templeton Trail and in about 0.2 mile you'll be along Oak Creek.
 You can see the area called "Buddha Beach" across Oak Creek where visitors construct stone pillars from the river rock.
 You may be lucky and see hundreds of the rock structures.
 We hiked in the morning so the views of Cathedral Rock are somewhat obscured by looking into the sun.
 It might be better to make this hike later in the day to get pictures of Cathedral Rock.
 If you continue along the Templeton trail for another 0.5 mile you'll find yourself at the base of Cathedral Rock.
 You have the option here of hiking up to the vortex located in the "saddle" of cathedral Rock.
-See the video for such a hike (note that this 3+ minute video is a 35 MB file so it may take some time to download).
+Here's a link to a video for such a hike (http://youtu.be/haMtqhio-TI).

 Here are photos from our January 2012 hike:

 Here are photos from our December 2007 hike

 Here are photos taken by Lou Camp

 For those of you who have a GPS unit, I have GPS data available for the hike which include "tracks," the route and waypoints.